Blarfnip/JRNL/README.md

 4. run `npm start` to open application

 #### To build an executable
-Use [epi](https://github.com/Urucas/electron-packager-interactive) to build the electron app into an executable.
+Use `npm run package-win32` to use `electron packager` to automatically build the electron app into a Win32 executable.

 ## Like what I do?
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T1TDCS)